 Creating effective legal and policy frameworks for SSG/R

 In 2023, DCAF opened its newest field office in Chișinău, Moldova.
 To kick off a new three-year project we organized two national conferences with representatives from the Parliament, the Supreme Security Council, the Ministry of Internal Affairs, the General Police Inspectorate, civil society groups, and the international community.
 They discussed citizens’ security needs, national priorities, and strategic planning in security and home affairs.
 Throughout the year, DCAF provided guidance on draft laws and policies governing the security and intelligence services, and expert inputs to national fora and closed-door discussions that fed into the development of the Moldovan National Security Strategy.
-We also supported the successful implementation of the Moldovan National Action Plan on the Women, Peace, and Security with guidance on how to improve its monitoring and evaluation.
+We also supported the successful implementation of the Moldovan National Action Plan on Women, Peace, and Security with guidance on how to improve its monitoring and evaluation.

 Working with the private sector to protect human rights